NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

 approve
 ^^^^^^^

 An owner may grant permission to a spender to transfer tokens from his account.
+The transfer is materialized by the ``transferFrom`` function above.
 To grant permission, the owner should ``approve`` the ``_spender``'s account address  and the token ``_value``.
 This function returns ``true`` if it is successful. ::